+Fs-Curtis has won Plant Engineering's Product of the Year for the 2nd year in a row!
 The NxD45-90kW won over other compressor manufacturers.
-This award is noteworthy because our customers and people within our industry vote for the best product.
+This award is noteworthy because of our customers and people within our industry vote for the best product.
 We could not have done this without the hard work and dedication of our FS-Curtis team and the support of our global team.

 The same scenario applies to equipment.
 If the OEMs installation recommendations are not adhered to, there will be a high degree of probability that the compressed air equipment will not be reliable, will not experience the stated longevity, may require above average maintenance, may consume more electrical energy than required and may not consistently provide the compressed air quality required by production.

 While it’s impossible to cover all of the things you need to consider when installing a rotary air compressor (and we hope it’s an FS-Curtis), this short article is intended to help avoid the equivalent of driving your car into a brick wall.